TAMADUNI/Opma/Readme.md

      13. Team leader accept he will not close untill mention the required spare
      14. Manager accept he will not close until mention the requested spare
      15. Hr accept
+     16. Updates column i.e production start or stopped, any incident with no
+     17. Pending issues the acceptor must read the pending issue and close the shift until he has resolved the pending issues
 2. Shift planner
 3. Leave planner
 4. Leave request